Evans joins NI squad for Luxembourg game

 "Brendan [Rodgers, Leicester manager] had made me aware a couple of days before that he was back in training probably earlier than what they had expected and would we like to use him in the camp," added the NI boss.

-"And with so many young players coming into the group as well the likes of Jonny, Josh, Stuart Dallas, Niall McGinn and Craig Cathcart, it's good for those kind of players to be around the young players.
+"And with so many young players coming into the group as well the likes of Jonny, Josh [Magennis], Stuart Dallas, Niall McGinn and Craig Cathcart, it's good for those kind of players to be around the young players.

 "So to have Jonny for the first part of the camp is great.
 He loves playing for the country.
 He's enjoying what's going on.